Pramod Kamble

-Pramod Kamble (born 11 August 1964) is an Indian painter, sculptor and creative painter.
-He promotes eco-friendly idols, with NGOs promoting Ganapatis made of clay and painted in natural colours for a safer festival.
-He conducts classes on making such eco-friendly idols during Ganesh festival.
+Pramod Kamble (born 11 August 1964) is an Indian artist, painter, and sculptor.
+He promotes eco-friendly idols with NGOs creating Ganapatis made of clay and painted in natural colours for a safer festival.
+He conducts classes on making such eco-friendly idols during Ganesh Chaturthi.

 Early life

 Kamble was born in 1964 into a family of artists.
-His father was an eminent water color artist and principal of an art institute.
-He won the National Talent Scholarship for sculpture in Std.
-7th.
+His father was a known watercolour artist and the principal of an art institute.
+He won the National Talent Scholarship for sculpture in the 7th standard of his school.
 He did his Foundation course and Art Teacher Diploma in Pragat Kala Mahavidyalaya, Ahmednagar, before joining Sir JJ School of Arts, Mumbai.